 I developed an easy recipe for non-toxic face paint after the Campaign for Safe Cosmetics reported that 10 out of 10 face paints they tested were positive for lead.
 Also, 6 out of 10 tested positive for other toxic heavy metals.
 (4) (5)

 6. Face Mask & Cleanser

-For deep pore cleansing, mix 1-2 capsules with enough water to make it spreadable and apply to the face area for about 10 minutes before rinsing.
+For deep pore cleansing and detoxification, mix 1-2 capsules with enough water to make it spreadable and apply to the face area for about 10 minutes before rinsing.
 Follow with a moisturizer like this rosehip seed oil or my homemade hydrating skin repair serum recipe.

 7. Armpit Deodorizer

 Activated charcoal absorbs odors well.
-Many companies include it as a filtering component in air filters.
+Many companies include it as a filtering component in air purifiers.
 It’s sometimes incorporated into natural deodorants like this one, but I haven’t tried it personally since I love my homemade deodorant recipe.

 However, I do know that for some people who find that natural deodorants don’t quite cut it, adding a charcoal armpit mask to the routine as needed can be really helpful.
 Just dump 4-5 capsules into a small bowl, mix with water until you reach a spreadable consistency, apply and let sit for 5 minutes, then rinse.

 8. Water Filtration

 You can’t use activated charcoal capsules for this one, but it’s still worth mentioning.
 Although I don’t love that they’re plastic, I keep a couple of portable water bottles like these on hand because they have built-in activated charcoal filters.
 They’re my “go to” when we travel and don’t have access to the clean filtered water we have at home.